 The media will receive training that will allow it to improve the coverage of education reforms and legislation.

 A large number of stories, case studies, tools, and knowledge products will be developed and disseminated through various channels, including the project website.

 More than 960 peer-learning conferences will be organized to increase knowledge sharing among PTAs and CSOs.

-The grant is at its early stages and lessons will be added as they become available.
+More lessons learned and results will be added as they become available.
 However, the design of this grant benefits from the lessons learned by Globe International Center in raising citizen awareness and promoting access to information.
 This experience will be useful to help PTAs access and use critical information about budgets and procurement processes in the education sector.